barrucadu/memo.barrucadu.co.uk/memos/backups.markdown

 The working directory, user, group, and frequencies are all configurable---but so far no host overrides them.
-I thought about having a separate backup user, but decided that it didn't gain any security but cost some convenience (as everything I want to back up is owned by my user anyway).
+I thought about having a separate backup user, but---as everything I want to back up is owned by user anyway---decided that it didn't gain any security and made everything more awkward.